Privacy Statement, last updated July 9, 2018

 - Processing is necessary for the purposes of preventive or occupational medicine, medical diagnosis, and the provision of healthcare or treatment

-- The management of healthcare systems and services based on law or contract with a health professional
+- The management of healthcare systems and services on the basis of law or pursuant to contract with a health professional

 - Processing is necessary for the purpose of wellbeing services

-- Based on the consent given for the purpose of marketing and informing about services
+- On the basis of consent given for the purpose of marketing and informing about services

 - The handling of feedback, clarification requests from the authorities and incidents.